NElnour/annotator3D/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 Three-dimensional organization of the chromosome is a factor of gene expression regulation.
-Visualizations of 3D information is often presented separately from genome/epigenome features and motifs.
+Visualizations of 3D information are often presented separately from genome/epigenome features and motifs.
 One existing approach to integrate topological information is simply layering the chromatin loops using **Gviz**.
 While powerful tools to correlate several annotation features, there is no current function to highlight the membership of features and motifs to chromatin loops using **Gviz**.

 The goal of **annotator3D** is to annotate motifs into hierarchical chromatin loops. **annotator3D** does so by:
 1. Soft-classifying motifs into chromatin loops by positions (functions found in `classification.R`);